TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 19/Exodus 19.10.md

 ---

-And Jehovah said unto Moses, Go unto the people, and sanctify them to-day and to-morrow, and let them wash their garments,
+Yahweh said to Moses, "Go to the people, and sanctify them today and tomorrow, and let them wash their garments,